tomcrane/iiif-auth-client/probe-auth-flows/auth1-basic-login.md

 }
 ```

 This scenario doesn't interest us!
+The client should just play this MP3.

+> Note that the URL patterns seen in this demo don't mean anything, they are just implementation details of the demo.
+You can structure your URLs however you like.
+A client shouldn't infer anything from URL patterns.

-However, when the client sees a resource **with Auth services**, it knows it needs to do more work.
-The **Server** added some extra info:
+When the client sees a resource **with IIIF Auth services**, it knows it needs to do more work.
+The **Server** added some extra info into the published Manifest:

 ```json
 {